 He chose orange because that was the only paint he had available in the shop.
 Even after the tradition of painting ox carts have spread across Costa Rica, shades of orange have become known as the traditional color of ox carts.

-Why Are Ox Carts So Colorful?
+Why Are Ox Carts in Costa Rica So Colorful?

 As the tradition of painting ox carts spread across the country, the designs themselves became more elaborate.
 Eventually, how elaborate the design on the ox cart became somewhat of a status symbol amongst rural families.